lynnfaraday/aresmush.com/_root/tutorials/config/db.md

 4. Shut down and restart the game.
 (See the tutorials at [aresmush.com](http://www.aresmush.com) if you need help doing this.)

 > **Important!** Database configuration changes will not take effect until the game is restarted.

+## url

+This is the URL and port number to access the database.

+## path

+Redis stores its data in a file on disk, usually named `dumb.rdb`.
+This is the path to that file.

+## password

+In the `secrets.yml` configuration is the database password.